The Conservation Stewardship Program (CSP) can help fund your forest stewardship

 HOW MUCH CAN CSP FUND?

-All CSP contracts receive an annual minimum payment of $1,500 per year.
+All CSP contracts receive an annual minimum payment of $4,000 per year.
 The maximum annual payment is $50,000, but most contracts are significantly less than that.
-CSP funding is calculated according to the number of acres that benefit from the conservation practice; a sample of CSP payment rates and conservation practices for Washington State in 2022 is below.
+CSP funding is calculated according to the number of acres that benefit from the conservation practice; a sample of CSP payment rates and conservation practices for Washington State FY24 can be found here.
 Payment rates vary by state, and this list of practices is not exhaustive.
-Up-to-date payment rates for Washington and other states can be found here.

 A sample of payment rates for enhancement activities for forestlands is below.
 Remember, an enhancement is the additional activity you must complete as part of your CSP contract.
 This list is also not exhaustive, and updated rates can be found here.